Tennu/tennu-plugins/readme.md

 }
 ```

 The init function must return an object.
-This object is known as the module instance.
+This object is known as the plugin instance.

-**Note:** The name must exist for initialization.
-When using the use() method, the modules will
+**Note:** The name must exist for initialization, but when using the use() method,
-have their name property rewritten.
-As such, you don't have to worry about the property
+the plugins will have their name property rewritten.
+As such, you don't have to worry
-if you only use `use()`.
+about the name property if you only use `use()`.

-The following is the minimally viable module:
+The following is the minimally viable plugin:

 ```javascript
 {